vahidhedayati/grails-jenkins-plugin/README.md

 Folder/special folder
 ```
-folder: this is usually job, so if you have a default jenkins running on 8080, so far we have:
+folder: this is usually job, so if you have a default Jenkins running on 8080, so far we have:

 10.1.1.2:8080/job/